Notes to the Financial Statements

 When assessing whether the Company has power, only substantive rights (held by the Company and other parties) are considered.

 The financial results of subsidiaries are included in the consolidated financial statements from the date that control commences until the date that control ceases, and the profit attributable to non-controlling interests is separately presented on the face of the consolidated statement of comprehensive income as an allocation of the profit or loss for the year between the non-controlling interests and the equity holders of the Company.
 Non-controlling interests represent the equity in subsidiaries not attributable directly or indirectly to the Company.
-For each business combination, the Group measures the non-controlling interests at fair value of the subsidiary’s net identifiable assets.
+For each business combination, the Group measures the noncontrolling interests at the proportionate share, of the acquisition date, of fair value of the subsidiary’s net identifiable assets.
 Non-controlling interests at the end of the reporting period are presented in the consolidated statement of financial position within equity and consolidated statement of changes in equity, separately from the equity of the Company’s equity holders.
 Changes in the Group’s interests in a subsidiary that do not result in a loss of control are accounted for as equity transactions, whereby adjustments are made to the amounts of controlling and non-controlling interests within consolidated equity to reflect the change in relative interests, but no adjustments are made to goodwill and no gain or loss is recognised.
 When the Group loses control of a subsidiary, it is accounted for as a disposal of the entire interest in that subsidiary, with a resulting gain or loss being recognised in profit or loss.
 Any interest retained in that former subsidiary at the date when control is lost is recognised at fair value and this amount is regarded as the fair value on initial recognition of a financial asset or, when appropriate, the cost on initial recognition of an investment in an associate or a joint venture.

 An associate is an entity, not being a subsidiary, in which the Group exercises significant influence, but not control, over its management.
 Significant influence is the power to participate in the financial and operating policy decisions of the investee but is not control or joint control over those policies.